Funding criteria and policies

 Primary funding criteria:

-The Research Council requires that the leadership and research tasks of the PI be clearly described in the application.
+The Scientific Council requires that the leadership and research tasks of the PI be clearly described in the application.

 Secondary funding criteria, applied when deciding between applications of equal merit:

-The Research Council’s funding comes to a maximum of 550,000 euros per project.
+The Scientific Council’s funding for a single four-year Academy Project comes to a maximum of 600,000 euros (estimated at 150,000 euros per year).

 Primary funding criteria:

-- the applicant must be in the process of setting up a research team or already have experience of leading a research team.
+• the applicant must have experience of leading a research team

 Secondary funding criteria, applied when deciding between applications of equal merit: